microsoftgraph/microsoft-graph-docs/api-reference/beta/api/profile-post-anniversaries.md

 ---
 title: "Create personAnniversary"
-description: "Use this API to create a new personAnniversary."
+description: "Use this API to create a new personAnnualEvent."
 localization_priority: Normal
 author: "kevinbellinger"
 ms.prod: "people"